eBay Selling Fees UK 2026: The Complete Guide for Sellers

 How much does eBay take from a £X UK sale?

 - Your effective rate drops as the price rises.
 The fixed £0.30/£0.40 per-order fee is a smaller slice of a bigger sale.
-A £10 Clothing sale costs 15.3% in fees; a £500 one costs 12.3%.
+Before VAT, a £10 Clothing sale costs 15.3% in fees; a £500 one costs 12.3%.

-- Books / Music / general tech save 2 points on the variable rate (9.9% vs 11.9%) — that's £2 per £100 sale.
+- Books / Music / general tech have a two-point lower variable rate in this comparison (9.9% vs 11.9%): £2 per £100 before VAT, or £2.40 in cash after VAT.

 - Banded categories pull ahead on big sales.
 A £2,000 laptop in the Computers banded subcategory pays roughly £100 in FVF (about 5%), versus £238 in a flat 11.9% category.

-International fees — what you pay when the buyer is outside the UK
+International fees, what you pay when the buyer is outside the UK

-Business sellers — tiered by buyer region
+Business sellers, tiered by buyer region

 Charged on the full sale total (item + handling + postage + any tax) and taken automatically from your payout.
 Example: a £100 sale + £10 postage to a French buyer pays an extra 1.05% × £110 = £1.16.
 The same sale to a US buyer pays 1.8% × £110 = £1.98.

-Private sellers — flat 3% (inc. VAT)
+Private sellers, flat 3% (inc. VAT)

 UK private sellers pay a flat 3% international fee on overseas sales.
 There's no regional tiering.
 On a £100 sale that's £3, charged on the total (item + postage + tax) and taken automatically.